Considerations for extracting moir\'e-level strain from dark field intensities in transmission electron microscopy: Displacement Unwrapping for Strain Extraction

-One partitioning approach we used involves the watershed algorithm. \cite{kornilov2018overview} In this method, several regions are specified (in this case the centers of the $|\textbf{u}|\approx0$ (AA-type) stacking regions) and pixels of increasing $|\textbf{u}|$ are successively assigned.
+One partitioning approach we used involves the watershed algorithm. \cite{kornilov2018overview} In this method, several regions are specified (in this case the centers of the $|\textbf{u}_{xy}|\approx0$ (AA-type) stacking regions) and pixels of increasing $|\textbf{u}_{xy}|$ are successively assigned.
 We denote this as watershed-AA.
-The watershed-AA approach proved effective on the data sets with large, dispersed regions of $|\textbf{u}|\approx0$ stacking separated by thin boundaries, as was seen for anti-parallel aligned twisted transition metal dichalcogenides \cite{van2023rotational}.
-We also investigate an alternative approach based on a Voronoi partition \cite{okabe2009spatial}, where region boundaries are drawn halfway between the $x_i$ locations.
-This method was successful for highly noisy data but failed when the moir\'{e} wavelength varied even marginally over the field of view. \cite{van2023rotational} Lastly, we investigate an approach where the watershed algorithm is applied to the angle of \textbf{u} instead of its magnitude to select Bernal-type stacking regions for structures that minimize $|\textbf{u}|\approx0$ like large-angle twisted graphene and parallel aligned twisted transition metal dichalcogenides.
-We denote this approach as watershed-AB.
-After use of any of these three segmentation approaches, the values $n_i, m_i$ are determined based on the connectivity of neighboring regions and $s_{ij}$ is chosen to maximize a local curl.
+The watershed-AA approach proved effective on the data sets with large, dispersed regions of $|\textbf{u}_{xy}|\approx0$ stacking separated by thin boundaries, as was seen for anti-parallel aligned twisted transition metal dichalcogenides \cite{van2023rotational}.
+We also investigate an alternative approach based on a Voronoi partition \cite{okabe2009spatial}, where region boundaries are drawn halfway between the AA locations.
+This method was successful for highly noisy data but failed when the moir\'{e} wavelength varied even marginally over the field of view. \cite{van2023rotational} Lastly, we investigate an approach where the watershed algorithm is applied to the angle of $\textbf{u}_{xy}$ instead of its magnitude to select Bernal-type stacking regions for structures that minimize $|\textbf{u}_{xy}|\approx0$ like large-angle twisted graphene and parallel aligned twisted transition metal dichalcogenides.
+We denote this new approach as watershed-AB, which was not used in our prior applications, \cite{van2023rotational} but is conceptually similar. \cite{kazmierczak2021strain} After use of any of these three segmentation approaches, the values $n_r, m_r$ are determined based on the connectivity of neighboring regions and $s_{xy}$ is chosen to maximize a local curl.
 A quadratic integer program can then be applied to the pre-processed data. \cite{van2023rotational}